- 100% Secure Payments & Shipping

 In addition, it is great for relieving headaches and migraines by improving overall blood flow into the brain and reducing neurological inflammation.

-I use this with my clients suffering from dementia, Alzheimer’s and/or stroke related brain damage.
+I use this with my clients suffering from memory conditions and stroke related brain damage.
 It can help improve many of the symptoms these individuals experience.

-Finally, it is also useful for improving bowel motility in individuals who are struggling with constipation.
+Finally, it is also useful for improving bowel motility in individuals who are struggling with solid stool.

 - Malouf R, Grimley Evans J. The effect of vitamin B6 on cognition.
 Cochrane Database Syst Rev. 2003;(4):CD004393.
 [PMID: 14584010]